push-protocol/push-delivery-node/README.md

 ## Step-3: (Alternate) Infra Setup - Production

-- Host MYSQL, Redis Seperately
+- Host MYSQL and Redis seperately
 - Add MYSQL and Redis credentials in the .env file